What do Customers Want? – 37 Customer Service Statistics

 What percentage of customers who have a negative experience tell others about it?

-Here’s the cold hard truth: While 96% of customers will abandon you without leaving a note, they are highly likely to tell on you to at least 15 friends.
+According to omnichannel customer service statistics, 96% of customers will abandon you without leaving a note.
+However, they are very likely to complain about you to at least 15 friends.
 Spreading the word on just how much your product or service has disappointed them and how wrong they were to put their trust in you transforms your ex-customers into potential problems.
-If this sounds like a joke, you’re not taking quality customer service seriously enough.
+If this sounds like a joke, you’re not taking customer service seriously enough.

 What are the 3 most common reasons for guest complaints?